lubla/cas-fee-project-two/frontend/README.md

 a base class for the services to share common service code (e.g. error handling).

 ### app/interfaces
-- [services](app/interfaces/services.ts): Interfaces for the doodle service and user profile service.
+- [services](app/interfaces/services.ts): Interfaces for the doodle repository service and user profile service.
 - [types](app/interfaces/services.ts): Interfaces for all types that are used, e.g. IDoodle, IUserProfile.

 ### app/style